If something breaks in my home do I have to fix it?

 I have a repair – when will it be looked at?

-Repairs that seriously impact the ability to live in your home comfortably or may affect your health and safety will be looked at within 2 hours.
+Repairs that seriously impact the ability to live in your home comfortably, or that may affect your health and safety, will be attended to within 24 hours.
+Depending on the severity of the issue we may attend sooner should this be deemed to be necessary.

-All other repairs will be organised with you and our repairs contractor, KNK, to be looked at, at your own convenience.
-This means the person who takes your repair report will assess the situation and if it is an emergency, they will send someone out within 2 hours.
+All other repairs will be organised with you at your own convenience.
+This means the person who you report the repair to will assess the situation and determine if it is an emergency.
 If it is not an emergency, they will arrange a time and date that is convenient for yourself, for a contractor to come and do the repair.

 Who will do the repair?